ibrokethecloud/tutorials/catalog.md

 Once the catalog has been refreshed it is ready for use, and we can deploy our trusted **demo-app** from the catalog.

 ![](images/catalog8.png)

+##### Additional information
+Catalog items are basically helm charts.

+For details on learning how to write helm charts please refer to the official [documentation.](https://helm.sh/docs/developing_charts/)